 Time (or the lack of it) dictates everything from how the project is planned to the intensity of the work to how many people should work on it.

 Imagine your agency has two weeks to run a marketing campaign for a client’s Black Friday event.
-With such a short timeline, you must balance the time constraint with the team’s size and project requirements to ensure the campaign is live on time.
+With such a short timeline, you must balance the time constraint with the team’s size and project requirements to hit milestones and ensure the campaign is live on time.
 But you must also do that without compromising quality or team well-being 😱

-You might decide to prioritize certain features or increase the number of people on the team to meet the timeline.
+You might decide to prioritize certain features or increase the number of people on the project team to meet the timeline.

 Scope